ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 * Small tornadoes occur more often than big ones.

 Unlocks
-* From Milestone 5: Boom Town (can occur only inside your unlocked areas)
+* From Milestone 5: Boom Town (can occur only inside of your unlocked areas)

 Default settings
 * Tornado season peak: May